-The experimental setup is shown in Figure 11.
-Balanced or unbalanced flow were controlled by varying the widths of the corridor, left entrance, and right entrance.
 In addition, participants were either allowed to select to exit to their left or right or were assigned a direction.
-When the participants select the exit direction, stable lanes form, but when required to exit a given direction, lanes are unstable and vary in time and space (Figure 12).
+When the participants selected the exit direction, Stable Separated Lanes (SSL) formed, but when required to exit a given direction, lanes were unstable and varied in time and space (Figure 12) resulting in Dynamical Multi-Lanes (DML) flow.